 How to close apps on Android from your home screen

 Every phone is different, so this process may be slightly different for each phone, but the basics should apply to most Android devices.
-In the pictures used for this demonstration, we’re using a Samsung Galaxy S9+.
+In the pictures used for this demonstration, we’re using a OnePlus 7T Pro running Android 11.

 To start, swipe up from the bottom of your phone screen.
-For the Galaxy S9+, you’ll need to swipe up from the left side.
-When you swipe up, you’ll see all of your most recently used apps.
-The Galaxy S9+ shows a button that says Close all.
+With Android 11’s swipe gestures, you’ll need to swipe up and hold for the recent apps list to pop up.
+The OnePlus 7T Pro shows a button that says Clear all.
 If you want to close out all of the apps that are currently open on your device, tap that button.

 How to force close apps on Android from your app manager

 Occasionally, you may come across an app that won’t load properly or keeps glitching no matter how many times you close and open it.
 When this happens, you need to force close the app.
 As mentioned earlier, force closing an app can sometimes mess with the integrity or function of an app.
 If that happens, you may need to uninstall and reinstall the app.

 Also read: How to take screenshots on Android

 However, many issues can be fixed by simply force closing the app.
 And the process for doing this is really quite simple.

 On the OnePlus 7T Pro, you can tap and hold the app that you want to force close.
 After a long press, a menu with two options will pop up.
 Tap on App info.
 This will take you directly to that app’s “page,” so to speak, in your App Manager.
 Tap on the Force stop button.

 Not all phones will have this nifty feature that allows you to force close an app directly from your home screen.
 If you can’t access the app’s information by tapping and holding the app, you’ll need to go through your phone’s settings and find the App Manager.